InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/test-hardhat.md

 ## Check the test output

-If all the tests work as planned, you should see the following output:
+If all the tests work as planned, you should see some output similar to the following:

 ```text
   Counter